Mycoearthdome/StreamZ/README.md

 - `--force` retrains the model even when a saved model exists.
 - `--retrain` behaves like `--force` and can be used without `--eval`.
 - `--check-embeddings` loads `model.npz` and prints quality metrics for any embeddings stored in the file.
 If none are saved it recomputes them from the training data.
+- `--cluster-embeddings <k>` groups saved speaker embeddings into `k` clusters and prints the assignments.

 ## Feature Caching